tembo-io/website/docusaurus/blog/2024-01-00-geospatial-stack/index.md

 While today’s data is ubiquitous, there remain many cases whereby, only after providing additional contexts, can a collection of points graduate to valuable information.
 This is especially true when dealing with geospatial datasets.

 Geospatial data and dealing with that data can be complex, but yield exciting insights.
 We at Tembo recently launched a Stack celebrate geospatial workloads!
-This comes pre-packaged with PostGIS and related extensions, and as always only a couple clicks away from any extension hosted in Trunk (pgt.dev).
+This comes pre-packaged with PostGIS and related extensions, and as always only a couple clicks away from any extension hosted in [Trunk](https://pgt.dev).

 ![extensions](./extensions.png 'extensions')